andreas-butler/idb-transaction-commit/EXPLAINER.md

 This is particularly useful for the case of loading a database, when large amounts of data are being written to disk via many transactions with no intention of making any follow up queries on that data, and the case of writing data to disk under some time constraint.
 The latter situation is encountered, for example, when the browser informs a tab that is about to be killed (because it has been inactive for a period of time and will thus be killed to ease memory usage) and so the tab must save its state to disk as fast as possible so that it can be reloaded again in the event that a user navigates back to it.
 This case is explained in greater detail in the section [Page Lifcycle](#page-lifecycle) below.

 A secondary benefit exists that is less concrete but nevertheless still important.
 By allowing developers to explicitly call commit() on transactions, the IndexedDB API begins to adopt the feel of a more conventional database API.
+Having indexeddb rely on autocommit solely could potentially make developers uncomfortable, as it prevents them from feeling like they have complete control over the consistency of data which they're reading and writing to disk.

 # How?
 The explicit commit() API call may only be requested against a transaction so long as that transaction is active (ie: when it is first created and within the scope of any callbacks belonging to any previous requests made on the transaction).
 When the call is made, the transaction's state will be set to 'committing' to prevent any future requests from being made against it.
 Following this, control will wait until every request against the transaction has completed, after which an attempt will be made to actually flush the changes made to the database by the transaction to disk.
 In the event of an error, the transaction will be aborted and an Exception will be raised.
 After this, the transaction will be switched to the 'finished' state and an event named 'complete' will be fired at??? the transaction (Additionally at this time any necessary nulling of pointers will be done for the case of the transaction being an upgrade transaction).